rauberc/rauberc/README.md

 ### Hi there 👋

+My name is Cristine and I am a statistician.
+I am passionate about data and statistics.

+I am currently working on the statistical modelling of space weather extremes as a PhD student at Lancaster University.

+Along my journey as a researcher I have published some works that you can find below.

+Here you can find some projects I have done.

 <!--
 **rauberc/rauberc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.